May 20, 2017

-At some point in 2016 after much research I purchased an Arp Odyssey MK ll (1976) – my first bonafide analogue synth, something I had wanted for a long time, and this model was vaguely affordable.
-And from early 2017 I began to accumulate more bits and pieces of gear in earnest in order to rework my studio setup and explore new processes.
+At some point in 2016 after much research I purchased an Arp Odyssey MK ll (1976) – my first (and only) analogue synth, something I had wanted for a long time, and this model was vaguely affordable.
+From early 2017 I began to accumulate more bits and pieces of gear in earnest in order to rework my studio setup and explore new processes.

-But first I had to troubleshoot an endless assault of technical problems and puzzles as I set to work configuring a new studio out of machines from different eras that, as I came to discover, all had inventive, spiteful ways of not interfacing i.e. not speaking to each other.
+But first I had to troubleshoot seemingly endless technical problems and puzzles as I set to work configuring a new studio out of machines from different eras that, as I came to discover, all had inventive, spiteful ways of not interfacing i.e. not speaking to each other.

 Taking on board several new machines and processes and get all those elements to cohere has been a big learning curve.
 There were times I wanted to smash every piece of equipment in from of me, or tip it all into the Thames.
 I’d bitten off more than I could chew, but thats not a bad place to be.